xrcouture/interoperability/APIdocs.md

   The API access is restricted and it needs an API key to access it.
 You can generate a key [here](https://docs.xrcouture.com)

 ### Format
-  The API request should be in below format
+  The API request should be in below formats

   <img src="https://img.shields.io/static/v1?label=&message=GET&color=blue"> https://api.model.metadrip.xrcouture.com/web3/v1/{apikey}/platform/{platformName}/address/{walletAddress}